aprildagonese/aws-script/README.md

   - Research faster approaches for testing changes without running through the full load process every time
   - Spend a few minutes doing high-level research on alternative frameworks that install easily onto EC2 with little configuration
+  - Not accidentally commit a key pair to Github (sorry!
+I deleted it.)

+Thank you so much for the opportunity to complete this project!
+I had so much fun doing it!